ptpty/ptpty.github.io/index.md

-This is the demo page for the paper **"Designing Bias-free Models for Neural Audio Effect Modeling"**.
+This is the anonymous demo page for the paper “Designing Bias-free Models for Neural Audio Effect Modeling” submitted to ISMIR 2023 for review.

 ## Abstract
 Micro-temporal convolutional network (micro-TCN) has gained popularity as a promising architecture for modeling neural audio effects.
 The network utilizes dilated 1D convolutions to process music in the waveform domain and incorporates conditioning modules that adjust the gain and bias of each layer based on control parameters that emulate a specific audio effect.
 Despite the effectiveness of micro-TCN, our research has uncovered an issue related to the biases arose from its convolution layers and conditioning modules.
 Such biases lead to audible artefacts at the output when the input signal is silent,  and may unfavorably decrease the headroom of dynamic range in general.
 To account for this issue, we propose a ``bias-free'' alternative of micro-TCN that avoids adapting the bias in each intermediate layer.
 This involves using gated convolutions as the model backbone, hyper networks as the conditioning module, and removing batch normalization entirely.
 Our experiments on emulating time-invariant guitar effects created by either software or real devices demonstrate that the proposed design eliminates unwanted DC bias without losing the capacity of micro-TCN in audio effect modeling.